 2. Qubes OS

-This open source software protects users by assuming they are already hacked.
-It's even gained a reputation as the most secure OS you've never heard of.
+This open source operating system protects users by assuming they are already hacked.
+It’s even gained a reputation as the most secure Operating System you’ve never heard of.

 - Compartmentalized domains